TheOdinProject/curriculum/nodeJS/express/controllers.md

 - Ending the request-response cycle (this also means that any other middlewares after the middleware that ended the cycle will not execute anymore)
 - Calling the next middleware function in the stack (this is also important in validation middlewares, execute some validation code -> pass the control to the next middleware)

 Express has a rich ecosystem and you will likely find a package that solves the problem you are encountering.
-For example, some packages provide middleware to handle authentication, cors, sessions, logging, validation, and more!
+For example, some packages provide middleware to handle authentication, cors, rate limiting, sessions, logging, validation, and more!
 But we should identify the basic and built-in ones first.

 #### Application-level middleware